girishpai/NumTrans/README.md

 Will only work with images taken on a light background (like a whiteboard)

 ## Report
-Due to formatting issues while converting to PDF format, please go to the following link to access the rport for this project.
+Due to formatting issues while converting to PDF format, please go to the following link to access the report for this project.

 https://docs.google.com/document/d/1qpQmtVZ_7zrX1p2IG9v8KHbXRqBmGPrC-Hn8zdmBjZU/edit?usp=sharing